Olical/Package.js/README.md

   * **param** {Function} callback Function to be run on completion
   * **returns** {Object} Returns the instance to allow chaining

+A settings object can be passed to the set method or the constructor.
+Here is an example settings object.

+	packageInstance.set({
+		path: 'x.y.z',
+		root: './foo',
+		dependencies: [
+			'x.y.foo',
+			'x.y.bar'
+		]
+	});

+ * **path** - This is the path to the package to load or register.
+It must match the directory structure.
+So `graphics.canvas.Image` would point to `graphics/canvas/Image.js`
+ * **root** - This is the root path to load the package from, it will also be inherited by its dependencies.
+With a root of `./foo` the previous example would point to `./foo/graphics/canvas/Image.js`
+ * **dependencies** - This is an array of settings objects or string, it is passed to the constructor of the Package class, so works how you would expect.
+These will be loaded when you call `loadDependencies`

 # Author

 Written by [Oliver Caldwell](http://olivercaldwell.co.uk/).